Population specific resources

 - General inaccessibility of our healthcare

-- Pressures of everyday survival outweigh other demands, such as spending effort accessing food instead of navigating healthcare systems
+- Pressure of everyday survival making accessing support impossible, for example finding food instead of navigating healthcare systems.

 - Not knowing how to get help - 35%